 Whether in the U.S. or abroad, the educational exclusions in

 What kinds of controls in a government-sponsored research project would compromise the fundamental research exemption?

 Transfer of commodities and equipment is only controlled by the export regulations when the item is shipped out of the country.
 Licenses to ship an item outside the United States are required even when the item or equipment is used in or results from fundamental research.
 If a commodity is controlled under ITAR, then a license is always required before it can be shipped to any country outside the United States, except in limited circumstances such as shipment to a military base overseas.
 Licenses are also required to import such items.
-The CMU Export Compliance Officer handles such licenses.
+The CMU Export Compliance Group handles such licenses.
 In most cases, the University is not fabricating or shipping ITAR controlled items, since these are generally items specifically designed for military purposes (except for faculty involved in space-based research).
-For commodities controlled under EAR, whether a license is required depends upon the country to which the item is being shipped.
-Even in cases where license approval from the Department of Commerce is
+For commodities controlled under

 Penalties for violating U.S. export control laws (EAR, ITAR) or trade sanctions (OFAC) can be severe.
 The penalty for unlawful exports of items or information controlled under the ITAR is up to two years imprisonment, or a fine of $100,000, or both.
 The penalty for unlawful export of items or information controlled under the EAR is a fine of up to $1,00,000 or five times the value of the exports, whichever is greater; or, for an individual, imprisonment of up to ten years or a fine of up to $250,000 or both.